Category Archives: Latin America

 I (Try To) Measure Mountains

-By Jonathan Kreiss-Tomkins This is the “who am I, what am I doing, and where am I doing it” post.
+This is the “who am I, what am I doing, and where am I doing it” post.
 I’ll attack it sequentially.
 Firstly, I’m a rising junior in Branford who enjoys studying public policy.
-But that doesn’t mean … Continue reading
+But that doesn’t mean I’m without “avocational academic interests.”
+In fact, this summer is all about avocational academic interests — specifically, a field of geophysics called geodesy (study of measurement of the earth), and more specifically, a field of geodesy called hypsometry (study of altitude).

 Filed under environment, geography, Latin America, Overseas Bureau